 - Obtain tax benefits.

 1. Decrease Marketing Costs (by Attracting New Customers)

-Marketing and advertising are a critical element of most small businesses.
-The studies vary, but it may range from 1% to 8% of your revenue, according to an SBA blog.
-No matter how much you spend, finding new clients with less effort is one of the easiest ways to decrease your marketing costs and contribute to your bottom line.
+Marketing and advertising are significant operating costs for most small businesses and may range from 1% to 8% of their revenue (SBA blog).
+However, no matter how much you spend, finding new clients with less effort is one of the easiest ways to decrease your marketing costs and contribute to your bottom line.